davewoloszyn/devdocs/docs/apis/subsystems/ai/index.md

 - **Providers**
   - Providers are the interface between AI systems and the Moodle LMS.
   - They implement support for one or more actions.
-  - Providers should not have an UI, apart from those required for settings, to configure and manage the provider.
+  - Providers should not have a UI, apart from those required for settings, to configure and manage the provider.
 For example an Administration UI to allow setting of API keys; and/or to enable or disable the enabled actions.
   - The aim of Providers is to make it "easy" to integrate AI systems with LMS, without the need to implement a UI to use them.
-  - They are LMS plugins
+  - They are LMS plugins.
 - **Subsystem Manager**
   - This is implemented at code level and is a core part of the subsystem design.
   - It is the "controller" that sits between Placements and Providers.